semiprime/pygenda/docs/CalDAV.md

 Synchronising devices
 ---------------------
 Using a server probably makes it easier to synchronise across devices.
-This is still something to investigate.
-Depending on your configuration, maybe try rsync, git, syncEvolution, Outlook CalDav Synchronizer, vdirsyncer.
+This is still something I'm investigating.
+Depending on your configuration and needs, maybe try rsync, git, syncEvolution, Outlook CalDav Synchronizer, vdirsyncer.